JeremiahKaren/35percent.github.io/_posts/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery.md

 In terms of numbers, 170 fewer social rented homes were built in Southwark than were sold or demolished during the period and this is despite the fact that over the last two years Southwark has built 152 homes as part of its pledge to deliver 11,000 new council homes (over 30 years)[^2].

-By contrast, the figures also show that 1,914 private homes were built in the borough, which is 97% of the total delivered, which gives a clue as to what's going wrong.
+By contrast, the figures also show that 1,914 private homes were built in the borough, which is 97% of the total delivered and gives a clue as to what's going wrong.
 Developers are getting to build as much private housing as they want, while ruthlessly driving down the amount of affordable housing particularly social rented housing, required from them in return for planning permission.

 These jaw-dropping figures also paint an entirely different picture to what is happening in the borough from the one Southwark is painting.
 A [quote](http://www.southwark.gov.uk/news/article/1715/heres_how_southwark_council_will_deliver_thousands_of_new_council_homes) from Southwark Council leader Peter John can serve as an example: